andri3366/SQL_Projects/Pokemon_Project/README.md

 ## Future Improvements
 - **Type Effectiveness vs Stats:** Determine if stronger types have better type matchups
 - **Legendary-Only Analysis:** Compare which generation introduced the strongest legendary Pokemon group
+- **Visualization:** Use tools such as PowerBI or Tableau to create visualizations of each analysis